 The University makes every effort to avoid class schedule and service disruptions.
 However, severe weather or other unexpected emergencies may require modifications to campus work and class schedules.

-Each department must review its operation, determine what services and staff members are essential, and communicate that information to those employees.
-Essential employees who need to remain on campus during emergencies or hurricane conditions must be approved by their respective supervisor and the Director of Campus Safety & Security prior to each event.
+Each department must review its operation, determine what services and staff members are needed, and communicate that information to those employees.
+Employees who need to remain on campus during emergencies or hurricane conditions must be approved by their respective supervisor and the Director of Campus Safety & Security prior to each event.

 1. Cancellation of Classes